pingswept/micropropro/content/_index.md

 You're going to love it.

-## If you are in this class, go join our Slack workspace: https://micropropro.slack.com with your Tufts email.
+Class sessions are in Brandon's Zoom room: https://tufts.zoom.us/my/brandon.of.nolop

 ## Instructor